Logistics of Teaching Large Courses: Part 9. end-of-term wrap-up and closure

 I also encourage my entire TA staff to attend the final lecture if possible, and I spend the last few minutes publicly thanking them in front of the class.
 This also provides a cheerful wrap-up as students will usually give a round of applause for the staff.

 I encourage all students to fill out course evaluations so that their voices can be heard, but I don't offer any rewards or incentives for doing so.
 To get higher response rates, I send a few reminder announcements to the course forum, usually paired with a friendly “congrats on finishing this course!” message.
-Some professors reserve time in lecture for students to fill them out, but lecture attendance can be pretty low at the end of the term.
+Some instructors reserve time in lecture for students to fill them out, but lecture attendance can be pretty low at the end of the term.

 After evaluation results get posted, my main advice is: don't read your evaluations until the next time you teach this course.
 No matter how well your course ran, with hundreds of students there are bound to be some harshly negative comments.
 I don't think it's worthwhile to start your post-term break in a bad mood.
 Also, you can't do anything with this feedback until the next time you teach, so it's healthier to wait until you're preparing for next time to read these comments.